-How to Get a Job as a Bookkeeping, Accounting, & Audit Clerk
+How to Get a Job as a Bookkeeping, Accounting and Audit Clerk

 Prior experience and certification only increase your chances for landing a job.
 But where you pursue employment is important, too.
-Larger corporations with a larger financial staff may not require as much past experience or formal training.
-But many smaller businesses, those with 25 employees or less, are searching for candidates who can have an immediate impact and require little to no on-the-job-training.
+Larger corporations with a big financial staffs may not require as much experience or formal training.
+But many smaller businesses – those with 25 employees or less – are searching for candidates who require little to no on-the-job training.

 What is the Job Like?

-In an economy filled with part-time jobs, bookkeeping, accounting, and audit clerks are working full-time hours.
-If you work for a restaurant, hotel, or store, expect lengthier hours in the office during holidays and the vacation season.
+Bookkeeping, accounting and auditing clerks typically work full-time hours.
+If you work for a restaurant, hotel or store, expect lengthier hours in the office during holidays and the vacation season.
 But the strains associated with the job are light.
 “It’s a good life.
 It’s not real demanding,” Bybee explains of the day-to-day routine.
 However, with the lighter burden comes lighter pay.
-Still, growing from a junior bookkeeper to senior bookkeeper to a full-charge bookkeeper leaves room for some career advancement.
-For a more lucrative salary, consider getting an accountant degree or becoming a certified public accountant.
+For a more lucrative salary, consider getting an accounting degree or becoming a certified public accountant.

 Last updated by Casey Quinlan.